finos/vuu/docs/ui/vuu_ui_features.md

 ### dataSource creation/injection in Showcase features

 Most features will create Vuu dataSource(s) internally.
-However there is a pattern for dataSource creation, descibed above.
+However there is a pattern for dataSource creation, described above, which helps us here.
 Features should use the session state service provided by the Vuu shell to manage any dataSources created.
-The Showcase can take advantage of this pattern by pre-populating the session store with dataSources.
-The Feature, when loaded will then use these dataSources rather than creating.
+The Showcase can take advantage of this pattern by pre-populating the session store with one or more dataSources.
+The Feature, when loaded will then use these dataSources rather than creating new dataSource instances.
 In the existing Showcase examples, there is a `features` folder.
-The components in here are wrappers round actual VuuFeatures implemented in sample-apps.
+The components in here are wrappers round actual VuuFeatures implemented in `sample-apps`.
 These render the actual underlying feature but only after creating local versions of the dataSource(s) required by those features and storing them in session state.
-WHen these features are rendered in SHowcase examples, they will be using the local test data.
+When these features are rendered in Showcase examples, they will be using the local test data.

+Within the `examples` folder of Showcase, the `VuuFeatures` folder has examples of usage of the BasketTrading, InstrumentTiles and FilterTable features.
+Each of these has at least two exported examples.
+One exports the example feature directly, using it as a regular React component.
+The other exports the example using the actual `Feature` dynamic loader component, which loads the feature from a url.
+This mimics almost exactly the way features are loaded into a Vuu app.
+The actual urls employed will vary depending on whether the Showcase is being run in dev mode (with hot module reloading) or with a built version of Showcase.
+Both sets of urls can be seen in the examples and the set approprtate to the current environment will be used.
+The Showcase build is set up to define bundle examples as separate entry points so feature bundles are created.